Lost Voyage Cocktail Recipe

 Method

-1. Add rhum agricole, sherry, cinnamon syrup, lemon juice, orange juice, and cubed ice to a shaker.
+1. Add rhum agricole, sherry, cinnamon syrup, lemon juice, and orange juice to a shaker.

-3. Strain into a highball or tiki glass over fresh cracked ice.
+4. Fill a highball or tiki glass with fresh cracked ice.

 Rate this recipe